xcp-ng/xcp-ng-org/docs/vms/vms.md

 If your VM already has XCP-ng tools and you wish to switch to Citrix tools, then you need to do the same kind of clean-up as described farther in this document for the opposite situation.

 #### XCP-ng Windows Guest Tools
-Drivers built by the XCP-ng community.
+Drivers built and signed by Vates.

 **Download**: [https://github.com/xcp-ng/win-pv-drivers/releases](https://github.com/xcp-ng/win-pv-drivers/releases)